evalaplace/evalaplace.github.io/_pages/tools.md

 author_profile: true
 ---

-This page is still under construction and will be updated soon
+More information about the [BeXRB monitor](http://integral.esac.esa.int/bexrbmonitor/webpage_oneplot.php) and [TULIPS](https://www.youtube.com/watch?v=AUfWdZGugyo&feature=youtu.be), the Tool for Understanding the Lives, Interiors, and Physics of Stars will be added soon.

 <!---